-- These parameters are characterized but not tested. - † Data in "Typ." column is at 3.0V, 25°C unless otherwise stated.
-These parameters are for design guidance only and are not tested. - Note 1: In RC oscillator configuration, the OSC1/CLKIN pin is a Schmitt Trigger input.
-It is not recommended to use an external clock in RC mode. - 2: Negative current is defined as current sourced by the pin. - 3: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
+- \ These parameters are characterized but not tested. - † Data in "Typ" column is at 3.0V, 25°C unless otherwise stated.
+These parameters are for design guidance only and are not tested. - Note 1: In EXTRC oscillator configuration, the OSC1/CLKIN pin is a Schmitt Trigger input.
+It is not recommended to use an external clock in EXTRC mode. - 2: Negative current is defined as current sourced by the pin. - 3: The leakage current on the MCLR pin is strongly dependent on the applied voltage level.
 The specified levels represent normal operating conditions.
-Higher leakage current may be measured at different input voltages. - 4: Including OSC2 in CLKOUT mode.
+Higher leakage current may be measured at different input voltages. - normal operating conditions.
+Higher leakage current may be measured at different inpl 4: Including OSC2 in CLKOUT mode.

-TABLE 32-5: MEMORY PROGRAMMING SPECIFICATIONS
+TABLE 36-5: MEMORY PROGRAMMING SPECIFICATIONS